MongoDB Enterprise HA

 Specifications

-Our MongoDB Enterprise offering consists of 3 dedicated VMs configured as a replicaset.
+Our MongoDB Enterprise offering consists of 3 dedicated VMs configured as a replica set.

 Ops Manager Host Mappings